 A computer without a program running is just an inert hunk of electronics.
-The first thing a computer has to do when it is turned on is start up a special program called an operating system.
-The operating system’s job is to help other computer programs to work by handling the messy details of controlling the computer’s hardware.
+The first thing a computer has to do when it is turned on is to start up a special program called an operating system.
+The operating system’s job is to help other computer programs work by handling the messy details of controlling the computer’s hardware.

 An overview of the boot process

 The BIOS chip tells it to look in a fixed place, usually on the lowest-numbered hard disk (the boot disk) for a special program called a boot loader (under Linux the boot loader is called Grub or LILO).
 The boot loader is pulled into memory and started.
-The boot loader’s job is to start the real operating system.
+The bootloader’s job is to start the real operating system.

 Functions of BIOS

-It initializes the various hardware devices.
-It is an important process so as to ensure that all the devices operate smoothly without any conflicts.
+- It is an important process to ensure that all the devices operate smoothly without any conflicts.
 BIOSes following ACPI create tables describing the devices in the computer.

-The POST first checks the bios and then tests the CMOS RAM.
-If there is no problems with this then POST continues to check the CPU, hardware devices such as the Video Card, the secondary storage devices such as the Hard Drive, Floppy Drives, Zip Drive or CD/DVD Drives.
+- If there is no problem with this then POST continues to check the CPU, hardware devices such as the Video Card, and the secondary storage devices such as the Hard Drive, Floppy Drives, Zip Drive, or CD/DVD Drives.

-A typical structure looks like:
+A typical structure looks like this:

 Some of the run levels are:

 The above design of init is called SysV- pronounced as System five.
 Several other implementations of init have been written now.
-Some of the popular implementatios are systemd and upstart.
+Some of the popular implementations are systemd and upstart.
 Upstart is being used by ubuntu since 2006.
 More details of the upstart can be found here.

 The next step of init is to start up various daemons that support networking and other services.
-X server daemon is one of the most important daemon.
-It manages display, keyboard, and mouse.
+X server daemon is one of the most important daemons.
+It manages the display, keyboard, and mouse.
 When X server daemon is started you see a Graphical Interface and a login screen is displayed.

-This article is contributed by Saket Kumar.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.